Battle of the Santa Cruz Islands: Carrier action on 26 October: first strikes

-The U.S. strike aircraft were running about 20 minutes behind the Japanese.
-Believing that a speedy attack was more important than a massed attack, and because they lacked fuel to spend time assembling prior to the strike, the U.S. aircraft proceeded in small groups towards the Japanese ships, rather than forming into a single large strike force.
+The US strike aircraft were running about 20 minutes behind the Japanese.
+Believing that a speedy attack was more important than a massed attack, and because they lacked fuel to spend time assembling prior to the strike, the US aircraft proceeded in small groups towards the Japanese ships, rather than forming into a single large strike force.
 The first group—consisting of 15 Douglas SBD Dauntless dive bombers, 6 Grumman TBF-1 Avenger torpedo bombers, and eight Grumman F4F Wildcat fighters, led by Lieutenant Commander William J. "Gus" Widhelm from Hornet—was on its way by about 08:00.
-A second group—consisting of three SBDs, nine TBFs (including the Air Group Commander's), and eight Wildcats from Enterprise—was off by 08:10.
+A second group—consisting of three SBDs, nine TBFs (including the Air Group Commander's), and eight Wildcats from Enterprise, led by Lieutenant Commander John A. Collett—was off by 08:10.
 A third group—consisting of nine SBDs, ten TBFs (including the Air Group Commander's), and seven F4Fs from Hornet—was on its way by 08:20.

 At 08:40, the opposing aircraft strike formations passed within sight of each other.
 Lieutenant Hidaka's nine Zuihō Zeros surprised and attacked the Enterprise group, attacking the climbing aircraft from out of the sun.
-In the resulting engagement, four Zeros, three Wildcats, and two TBFs were shot down, with another two TBFs and a Wildcat forced to return to Enterprise with heavy damage.
+In the resulting engagement, four Zeros, three Wildcats, and two TBFs, including Collett's, were shot down, with another two TBFs and a Wildcat forced to return to Enterprise with heavy damage.
 The remaining Zuihō Zeros, having exhausted their ammunition, withdrew from the action.

-At 08:50, the lead U.S. attack formation from Hornet spotted four ships from Abe's Vanguard force.
-Pressing on, the U.S. aircraft sighted the Japanese carriers and prepared to attack.
+At 08:50, the lead US attack formation from Hornet spotted four ships from Abe's Vanguard force.
+Pressing on, the US aircraft sighted the Japanese carriers and prepared to attack.
 Three Zeros from Zuihō attacked the formation's Wildcats, drawing them away from the bombers they were assigned to protect.
 Thus, the dive bombers in the first group initiated their attacks without fighter escort.
 Twelve Zeros from the Japanese carrier CAP attacked the SBD formation, shot down two (including Widhelm's, though he survived), and forced two more to abort.
 The remaining 11 SBDs commenced their attack dives on Shōkaku at 09:27, hitting her with three to six bombs, wrecking her flight deck, and causing serious damage to the interior of the ship.
 The final SBD of the 11 lost track of Shōkaku and instead dropped its bomb near the Japanese destroyer Teruzuki, causing minor damage.
 The six TBFs in the first strike force, having become separated from their strike group, did not find the Japanese carriers and eventually turned back towards Hornet.
 On the way back, they attacked the Japanese heavy cruiser Tone, missing with all their torpedoes.